Abu Bakr al-Baghdadi: Communications

-26 December 2015

-An audio message that was approximately 23 minutes long was released.
-Al-Baghdadi warns Western nations to not interfere further in their matters and threatens the future establishment of ISIL in Israel.
+An audio message that was approximately 23 minutes long was released on 26 December 2015.
+Al-Baghdadi warns Western nations to not interfere further in their matters and threatens the future establishment of IS in Israel.
 He also celebrates the defeat of "crusaders" and "Jews" in Iraq and Afghanistan.

-2 November 2016

-An audio message was released.
-In it, al-Baghdadi discusses the need for ISIL to defend their forces within Mosul and encourages ISIL forces to persecute Shia Muslims and the Alawites.
+An audio message was released on 2 November 2016.
+In it, al-Baghdadi discusses the need for IS to defend their forces within Mosul and encourages IS forces to persecute Shia Muslims and the Alawites.
 He also states plans to begin fighting in Saudi Arabia, Turkey, and further away, and argues in favour of using martyrdom in Libya to spread support.

-28 September 2017

-A 46-minute audio recording was released through the ISIL-owned media organization Al Furqan in which al-Baghdadi accuses the United States of wilting in the face of Russia and lacking "the will to fight".
+A 46-minute audio recording was released on 28 September 2017 through the IS-owned media organization Al Furqan in which al-Baghdadi accuses the United States of wilting in the face of Russia and lacking "the will to fight".
 Al-Baghdadi refers to recent events including North Korean threats against Japan and the United States and the recapture of Mosul by US backed Iraqi forces over two months earlier, likely to dispel rumours of his death.
 Throughout, al-Baghdadi calls for further attacks in the West and, more specifically, for attacks on Western media, saying: "Oh soldiers of Islam in every location, increase blow after blow, and make the media centers of the infidels, from where they wage their intellectual wars, among the targets."

-23 August 2018

-An audio message is released, almost a year after his previous communication.
+An audio message was released on 23 August 2018, almost a year after his previous communication.
 Al-Baghdadi calls on his followers to "persevere" despite heavy losses in Iraq and Syria and calls for more attacks around the world.
 He also comments on recent events, suggesting that the audio message was recorded recently.
 Many experts believed that it was him as the voice resembled that heard in his other audio messages.

-29 April 2019

 On 29 April 2019, Abu Bakr al-Baghdadi was shown in an 18-minute long video released by an Islamic State media group, his first public appearance in almost five years.
-In the video, al-Baghdadi is shown with an assault rifle mentioning recent events such as the loss of the last ISIL territory in Baghuz Fawqani, the Sri Lanka Easter bombings and the overthrow of Sudanese and Algerian presidents Omar al-Bashir and Abdelaziz Bouteflika, suggesting that the video was filmed around a week before being released.
+In the video, al-Baghdadi is shown with an assault rifle mentioning recent events such as the loss of the last IS territory in Baghuz Fawqani, the Sri Lanka Easter bombings and the overthrow of Sudanese and Algerian presidents Omar al-Bashir and Abdelaziz Bouteflika, suggesting that the video was filmed around a week before being released.

-16 September 2019

-On 16 September 2019 al-Baghdadi released an audio message calling for his followers to free detained ISIS members and their families held in camps in Iraq and Syria.
+On 16 September 2019 al-Baghdadi released an audio message calling for his followers to free detained IS members and their families held in camps in Iraq and Syria.
 It was recorded and distributed by Al Furqan Establishment for Media Production.